Korea's soldier-golfers fight to stay out of bunkers

 GLORIOUS OPPORTUNITY

 Golf was selected as a sport to come under Sangmu's management in 1987 and a team first came together nine years later.
-However, the golf programme had been phased out by 2000.
+However, the golf program had been phased out by 2000.

 Kim returned to coach the team when it was reformed earlier this year with a view to competing at the Military World Games, which Korea will host in October.